ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** Network failure or wrong protocol version

-**Action:** Check network connection or check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+**Action:** Check network connection or check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0xC1025 ( 790565) dkERR_ABORT_DKP_CMI_SEND [Network] Failed to send a packet**

 **Cause:** cmiSend() returned an error

-**Action:** Check the network connection, whether the AltiLinker process is running or check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+**Action:** Check the network connection, whether the AltiLinker process is running or check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0xC1026 ( 790566) dkERR_ABORT_DKM_ALTILINKER_DISABLED Failed to execute